 Content marketing specialist

-Content marketing specialist that tells stories that matters.
+Brand storyteller in more than just one language.
+She writes moving human stories and translates technical topics so they're easy to understand.
+Pretty nifty.
 She considers business is about building trust and long-lasting relationships.
 She gets jumpy if she doesn't get at least 3 weekly hours of sport, running, yoga, kitesurfing, - you name it!

 Share this Article